 Options 101: Strike Price

-The strike price is an important consideration in developing an options trading strategy.
-Options traders will use the strike price in their effort to find the best combination of risk and reward in an options contract.
+Options analysis can be a difficult task, and the strike price one of the most important factors.
+Options traders use the strike price in their analysis to meet the goals of their trading strategy.
+It’s a critical factor in determining the best combination of risk and reward in an options trade.

-They may find that a strike price near the market price has a high probability of being exercised, or they may decide strike prices far away from the current market price offer the most potential reward with limited risk.
-Options analysis is a difficult task and the strike price is an important factor.
+Traders may find that a strike price near the market price has a high probability of being exercised.
+Or they may decide strike prices far away from the current market price offer the most potential reward with limited risk.

 The strike price is a critical factor in determining whether a trade ends up profitable or not.
 If the underlying security is close to the strike price at expiration (at the money), the trade is likely to be only marginally profitable.

 For call buyers, the biggest profits will be earned when the market price of the underlying security is substantially above the strike price (in the money).
 Put buyers see their biggest gains when the market value is significantly below the strike price.